Go Insane (song)

-"Go Insane" is the title track of Lindsey Buckingham's second solo album.
-Released as a single in July 1984, it became Buckingham's second top-40 hit in the United States, following "Trouble", three years earlier.
+"Go Insane" is a song recorded by American musician Lindsey Buckingham for his second solo album of the same name.
+Released as the album's lead single in July 1984, it became Buckingham's second top-40 hit in the United States, following "Trouble", three years earlier.
 "Go Insane" remains his most recent U.S. solo hit, peaking at No. 23 in the Billboard Hot 100 chart.
 In the UK, the single was released in August on Mercury Records and received airplay from 20 playlists across the country by early September.

 In 1985, "Go Insane" received four nominations at the 1985 MTV Video Music Awards: Most Experimental Video, Best Special Effects in a Video, Best Editing in a Video, and Best Cinematography in a Video, although it did not win any of these categories.

 Lyrics

-When asked about the lyrics of "Go Insane", Buckingham explained that the song was about being on the verge of insanity.
-"That song is not about going insane for all time but for the fact that we all go insane from time to time.
+When asked about the lyrics of "Go Insane", Buckingham explained that the song was about being on the verge of insanity rather than a perpetual state of insanity, saying that "we all go insane from time to time.
 There are times when we tend to go out a little bit and you're walking on that edge."
 Buckingham said that the "I lost my power in this world" lyric refers to the "power of discipline" and "the power to progress".

 In later years, Buckingham stated that the song, "Go Insane", was actually written about his post-break up relationship with former lover, Stevie Nicks.

 "We were disintegrating as couples, by virtue of that, we were suffering as people.
 So in order to get work done, I had to go through this elaborate exercise in denial – leaving whole areas of baggage on the other side of the room, compartmentalize feelings... no time to get closure, to work things out... working in a very highly charged and ambivalent environment.
 So the go insane thing – would just be whenever I let my guard down and got back to all the things I hadn’t dealt with, it was almost like going insane – like I always do.
 Took a long, long time, working in an artificial environment on a personal level.
 So many things not worked through for a long, long time."